aws-samples/sample-aws-modernization-with-coder/content/4_ModuleThree/41_AIWorkflows.md

 🚀 *Workflow Optimization*: These AI workflows can reduce development time by 60-80% while improving code quality.
 Start with one workflow and gradually add more as your team becomes comfortable.
 {{% /notice %}}

+## Next Steps

+Now that you've experimented with AI-Driven Development, you can now see how AI-Driven Automation can support your development workflow.